Uniform tail asymptotics for Airy kernel determinant solutions to KdV and for the narrow wedge solution to KPZ: Introduction

 $\Ai$ is the Airy function, and $\sigma:\mathbb R\to[0,1]$ belongs to a class of functions that we will specify below, and which is in particular such that $\mathbb K_{\sigma,x,t}^{\rm Ai}$ is trace class for all $x\in\mathbb R$ and $t>0$.
 Expressing the Fredholm determinant as a Fredholm series, we have

 Fredholm determinants of this form appear in various contexts.
-If $\sigma=1_{(0,+\infty)}$ is the Heaviside function, $Q_\sigma(x,t)$ is equal to the Tracy-Widom distribution $F^{\rm TW}(s)$ evaluated at $s=-xt^{-1/3}$ \cite{TW}.
-In this case, the Tracy-Widom formula \cite{TW} states that where $y$ is the Hastings-McLeod solution of the Painlev\'e II equation $y''=\xi y+2y^3$, uniquely characterized by the asymptotics
+If $\sigma=1_{(0,+\infty)}$ is the Heaviside function, $Q_\sigma(x,t)$ is equal to the Tracy--Widom distribution $F^{\rm TW}(s)$ evaluated at $s=-xt^{-1/3}$ \cite{TW}.
+In this case, the Tracy--Widom formula \cite{TW} states that